avoskou/Stochastic-Transformer-Networks-with-Linear-Competing-Units-Application-to-end-to-end-SL-Translatio/README.md

 Automating sign language translation (SLT) is a challenging real-world application.
-Despite its societal impor-tance, though, research progress in the field remains rather poor.
-Crucially, existing methods that yield viable perfor- mance necessitate the availability of laborious to obtain gloss sequence groundtruth.
+Despite its societal importance, though, research progress in the field remains rather poor.
+Crucially, existing methods that yield viable performance necessitate the availability of laborious to obtain gloss sequence groundtruth.
 In this paper, we attenuate this need, by introducing an end-to-end SLT model that does not entail explicit use of glosses; the model only needs text